bfemiano/song_plays_workshop_tutorial/Luigi_tasks.md

 If you rerun the same command, it shouldn't redo the file, but should also give the `:)` signal that the work was already complete and there was nothing more to do.

-### Step 3.
+### Step 4.
 Spark task.

-Now that we have our two download tasks speced out and implemented, let's implement the Luigi task that will actually launch our Spark job we'll create in the next step.
+Now that we have our two download tasks implemented and working, let's implement the Luigi task that will actually launch our Spark job.

 At the top of the module in the imports section, add the below import.